8 DIY Wood Sign Ideas – Easy Cricut Projects

 Shown are several finished Wood Signssigns on a white background.

-3. Two Signs to Celebrate St. Patrick’s Day
+5. Two Scrap Wood Signs for St. Patrick’s Day

 I cut Cricut stencil vinyl for these signs, but decided to stick to permanent vinyl for the tiny menu type.
 Sometimes you have to combine techniques!